 Retired Board Members

 This evening “Grow Mason!” business-to-business networking event is held once a year.
 Format is similar to a mixer or “after hours,” but informational tables are set up by a limited number of exhibitors, who are all Chamber members.
 The entire Mason area business community is invited to attend.
 The committee plans and promotes the event.
 Major sponsors and exhibitors are encouraged to involve their key employees in volunteering for this event.
-Volunteers needed to set up tables, chairs, etc. the afternoon before, to assist at check in, to sell 50/50 raffle tickets, and to clean up afterward.
+Volunteers needed to set up tables, chairs, etc. before, to assist at check in, and to clean up afterward.

 The Economic Development Committee is charged with supporting the facilitation and promotion of economic development in the Mason area, this is the group dealing with policy issues regarding local economic conditions, use of land and infrastructure, promoting the growth of existing businesses, tracking available business space, and attracting needed new business to the Mason area.